bbauska/meta-html-css-in-depth/readme.md

 Let&apos;s inspect the output.

 The output window is narrow at the moment, so the six images are stacked on top of each other.
 But when I expand the window, they spread out.
 One can notice the effect better in a browser, so I copy the link and paste it into my browser.
 When I change the size of the browser window, it is clear that the alignment of these images is responsive.
 These are just some of the ways in which you use flexboxes to provide responsiveness to websites and bind different elements together on web pages.

 You should now be more familiar with some simple ways in which you can use flexboxes to bind elements together to create an easy responsive layout on your webpage.
 Good job.

-Flex charts
+<h4>Flex charts</h4>

 So far, you&apos;ve covered different ways in which a flex box can be used to add functionality to a web page.